marilyne-linkurious/documentation/content/user/content/manipulate/undo.md

 > You can revert only the last action you do on the visualization.

-For example, after expanding a node, clicking on the undo button (or using the shortcut `ctrl-z` or `cmd-z` on MacOS) will collapse and remove all nodes added by the expand.
+For example, after expanding a node, clicking the undo button (or using the shortcut `ctrl-z` or `cmd-z` on MacOS) will revert the expand by returning the graph to its previous state.

 ![](Undo.png)